Decaying Mansion, Dying Firelight

 I raised an eyebrow and grinned.
 “And how would you know?”

 He sneered.
 It was a face made for sneering, carefully selected over dozens of generations for pale skin, patrician nose, thinning hair, and an absence of chin.
 “Smelling like that, you can’t have been here more than a few seconds or I’d have surely noticed, even over the fire.”
 His can’t came out cawnt; only the snobbiest schools teach that.
+So — not just a functionary, but a high-level one.
+A diplomat, perhaps?
+And one with a sensitive nose.

 I grunted.
 The smell of the alley was still with me, it seemed.
 I figured I’d better parry.
 “You have people watching your house,” I said.